openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

 can be entered manually from the firmware image's detail page once the extraction status is shown as *Failed*.
-When the metadata is extracted only partially (for example through the DTB scan), the missing fields stay empty and editable, and must be filled in manually.
+When the metadata is extracted only partially (for example through the DTB scan), the missing fields stay empty and editable.
+Filling them in is optional.

 A mass upgrade of a build is blocked only while one of its images is still being processed or has failed extraction.
 Images with partial or manually